It is very sad on a human level. But what is the answer biblically? Is there hope?

 (Some interpreters say that the “little ones” refer to weak disciples because the phrase “little ones” appears in other passages that seem to mean “weak disciples” [Matt.
 10:42; Mark 9:42].
 However, that interpretation depends on the widespread belief among scholars that whenever and wherever a phrase or even a statement by Jesus may appear, it can only mean one thing, in this case “weak disciples.”
 In truth, in my own study Jesus had more flexibility than the modern scholars grant him.
 And in my opinion, the little ones in Matt.
 18:10 means children.
 The context decides.
 But if one is inclined to still interpret it as “weak disciples,” then consider all the other verses in this section)

 One summary comment: For adults, their acceptance or rejection of the Lordship of Christ or their faith in him or their unbelief is the main criterion for heaven or hell.
 But the whole point of this post is to provide biblical evidence for children and infants whose saving faith is not clear enough to reassure their parents that their child is in heaven.
 God judges them on different criteria.
-They are therefore in heaven.
+They are therefore in heaven, since God is keen to show mercy and love on anyone who who is need of them and do not stand under condemnation.
+The evidence so far demonstrates that children stand in need of his love and mercy and not under condemnation.

 Why the Bible Says What It Says